FRCTeam3206/RomiTimed23/LESSONS.md

 > **JAVA Concept: `import`**
 >
 > Java and WPILib provide a lot of classes that you can use in your programs, but they aren't avaiable by default in your code.
 In order to access them, you have to `import` them into the `namespace` of your program.
 You do this by using the `import` statement followed by the path to the class that you want to import.
 You must import classes into any file that needs them.
->
->Typically, `import` statements are located at the top of a `.java` file, just after the `package` statement.
+Typically, `import` statements are located at the top of a `.java` file, just after the `package` statement.

+> **NOTE**
-**NOTE:** Before making any changes to your code, create a new branch.
+> Before making any changes to your code, create a new branch.

 The first step is to `import` the class so that we can interact with the controller.
 The class that we're going to use it the [`XboxController`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/XboxController.html) class, which works with the Logitech controllers set to 'X' mode.
 It's located in `edu.wpi.first.wpilibj`.
 Add this line after the other imports at the top of the `Robot.java` file: